Evolution of Responsible Investing

 In 1990, Amy Domini launched the first socially responsible index fund, the Domini 400 Social Index, now called the MSCI KLD 400.
 Today there are literally thousands of socially responsible mutual funds and exchange-traded funds, as well as opportunities for community and impact investing.

 In 2004, the term ESG first made an appearance in a United Nations Global Compact report called "Who Cares Wins."
 The report, endorsed by 23 financial institutions, explained how capital market stakeholders could integrate environmental, social, and governance factors into investment decisions.
+In 2006, the United Nations Principles for Responsible Investment was launched, establishing guidelines for mainstream investors to incorporate ESG into their investing practices.

 Read more about the history of ESG here.
 Read more about the history of impact investing here.